 Aphasia is an impairment of language function which is localized to the dominant cerebral hemisphere.
-Traditionally, aphasia is categorized as either an expressive (Broca) or a receptive (Wernicke's) aphasia.
+Traditionally, aphasia is categorized as either an expressive (Broca) or a receptive (Wernicke) aphasia.
 Many patients have a component of both types of aphasia.
-This article describes Wernicke’s aphasia (also called receptive aphasia).
+This article describes Wernicke aphasia (also called receptive aphasia).
 This condition was first described by German physician Carl Wernicke in 1874 and is characterized by impaired language comprehension.
 Despite impaired comprehension, speech may have a normal rate, rhythm, and grammar.
 Patients with Wernicke's aphasia have impaired comprehension of their speech and thus do not recognize the errors that they are making.

 Data on the incidence of Wernicke’s aphasia are limited.
 Annually, approximately 170,000 new cases of aphasia are related to stroke.

 Wernicke’s area is a region in the posterior section of the superior temporal gyrus in the dominant cerebral hemisphere (Brodmann's area 22).
 This area closely associated with the auditory cortex.
-Language function localizes to the left cerebral hemisphere almost all right-handed people and 60% of left-handed people.
+Language function localizes to the left cerebral hemisphere in almost all right-handed people and 60% of left-handed people.

 In Wernicke's aphasia language output is fluent with a normal rate and intonation.
 However, the content is often difficult to understand because of paraphrastic errors.
 Paraphasic errors come in two forms: semantic paraphasia errors where one word is substituted for another and phenomic paraphrastic errors where one sound or syllable is substituted for another.
 An example of a semantic paraphasia error would be a patient saying "watch" instead of "clock."
 An example of a phonemic paraphasic error would be a patient saying "dock" instead of "clock."
 In severe cases, these errors can result in neologisms (new words) or word salad which makes communication nearly unintelligible.
 Because of these deficits, patients may find it easier to substitute a generic word such as "thing" or "stuff" instead of saying the word they wish to say.
 Reading involves the comprehension of written words, and thus reading is also often impaired in Wernicke's aphasia.
 As with Broca's aphasia, repetition is also impaired.

 Unlike Broca's aphasia, patients with Wernicke's aphasia speak with normal fluency and prosody and follow grammatical rules with normal sentence structure.
-Associated neurological symptoms depend on size and location of the lesion and include visual field deficits, trouble with the calculation (acalculia), and writing (agraphia).
+Associated neurological symptoms depend on the size and location of the lesion and include visual field deficits, trouble with the calculation (acalculia), and writing (agraphia).
 As opposed to Broca's aphasia, patients with Wernicke's aphasia often do not have hemiparesis accompanying the language deficit.
 They also do not display the same degree of emotional outbursts and depression seen with Broca's aphasia.

 On the bedside examination, each component of language should be tested including assessments of verbal fluency, ability to name objects, repeating simple phrases, comprehension of simple and complex commands, reading, and writing.
 When testing comprehension, it is advisable to start with simple commands such as "close your eyes" or "open your mouth."
 Then, administer more complex commands, "show me two fingers on your left hand" and commands that require crossing the midline such as "touch your right ear with your left hand."
 The Boston Diagnostic Aphasia Examination is a widely used test to evaluate patients with language deficits.
-Formal neuropsychiatric testing may be necessary to determine areas of language deficit.
+Formal neuropsychiatric testing may be necessary to determine the type and degree of the language deficit.
 Neuroimaging (CT, MRI, fMRI, PET, or SPECT) may be required to localized and diagnose the etiology of the aphasia.

 Wernicke's aphasia must be distinguished from Alzheimer Dementia.
 In both cases, patients may have trouble answering basic orientation questions.
 In Wernicke's aphasia, the key deficit is comprehension, whereas, with dementia, the problem is with memory.
 Alzheimer disease tends to be subacute in onset and progressive in nature as opposed to Wernicke's aphasia which is sudden in onset due to ischemic stroke.
 Neuroimaging of the brain can be helpful in distinguishing between the two conditions.